 You need to learn the most common codes and use a reference for the rest of them.
 If you check them every flight, you will get good at interpreting NOTAMs.

-For the unusual ones, I created a free searchable PDF for you.
-It has all of the NOTAM acronyms.
+For the unusual ones, I created a searchable PDF for you.
+It has all of the NOTAM, METAR and TAF acronyms.

 Keep it on your smartphone/iPad for easy access.
-Download it by clicking the blue link below.
+You can buy it for $14.99 by clicking the blue link below.

 6. Effective Time